oktopuslinky/cs4348project2/Devlog.md

 SESSION END
 I was able to implement the print_line function, which will be responsible for printing the logs.
 I will be creating the global variables next, which will have the semaphores, synchronization structures, and necessary flags.
 I will decide which specific variables I want at the beginning of the next session.

+# 11/16/2025 7:30 PM
+SESSION START
+I will be creating the global variables for this session.
+I will be making semaphores for the door, safe, manager, teller's customers, and the customer's state.
+I will also be declaring constants for the number of tellers and customers in order to minimize error.
+I will declare other variables as well that I deem necessary for the completion for the project.